jnephin/Chlor-a/README.md

 Bloom Frequency
 ----------------
 * Monthly bloom frequency was caluclated in R using the raster package.
-* Cells with Chlor_a ≥ 2.0 mg m^-3 were reclassified as blooming.
+* Cells with Chlor_a ≥ 3.0 mg m^-3 were reclassified as blooming.
 For each month, each cell was classified as either blooming (== 1) or not (== 0).
+This method was previously used by Gregr et al. (2016).
-* The 2 mg m^-3 was used by (Gregr et al., 2016), it is the average of two thresholds reported for the study area (> 1 mg/m3, Gower 2004, and > 3 mg/m3, Mackas et al. 2007).
+* The 3 mg m^-3 is a chlorophyll bloom threshold reported for the study area (Mackas et al. 2007).
-* Monthly bloom rasters were added together to calculate bloom frequency which ranged between 0 to 16.
+* Monthly bloom rasters were added together to calculate bloom frequency which ranged from 0 to 32.
-Values of 16 represent regions where monthly Chla concentrations exceeded the bloom threshold during all months between March 18 and June 21 over a 4 year period from 2012 to 2015.
+Values of 32 represent regions where monthly Chla concentrations exceeded the bloom threshold during all months from March to October over a 4 year period from 2012 to 2015.

 Mean Chla
 ---------
 * Mean chla (from the monthly interpolated chla) was caluclated in R using the raster package.

 Uncertainty
 -----------
 * Uncertainty layer represents the extent to which the chl-a layer was interpolated/extrapolated.
-* Uncertainty values represent the frequency (0 to 16) each cell was interpolated.
-A value of 16 indicates that no data vas available for that cell for the 16 months examined.
-A value of 0 indicates that there was data available for that cell for all 16 months examined.
+* Uncertainty values represent the frequency (0 to 32) each cell was interpolated.
+A value of 32 indicates that no data vas available for that cell for the 32 months examined.
+A value of 0 indicates that there was data available for that cell for all 32 months examined.
 * The uncertainty layers for both maskall and straylight products, helps visualize the differences between the two layers.

 References
 ----------

-		Gower, J.F.R.
-2004.
-SeaWiFS global composite images show significant features of Canadian waters for 1997-2001.
-Canadian Journal of Remote Sensing 30:26-35.

-		Gregr, E. J., Gryba, R., Li, M. Z., Alidina, H., Kostylev, V., & Hannah, C. G. (2016).
+		Gregr, E.J., Gryba, R., Li, M.Z., Alidina, H., Kostylev, V., and Hannah, C.G.
+2016.
+A benthic habitat template for Pacific Canada’s continental shelf.
+Can.
+Tech.
+Rep. Hydrogr.
-		A Benthic Habitat Template for Pacific Canada ’s Continental Shelf (312th ed.).
-Canadian Technical Report of Hydrography and Ocean Sciences.
+                Ocean Sci.
+312: vii + 37 p.

 		Mackas, D., Peña, A., Johannessen, D., Birch, R., Borg, K., and Fissel, D. 2007.
 Appendix D:
 		Plankton.
 Pages iv + 33 p. in Lucas BG, Verrin S, Brown R, eds.
 Ecosystem overview: Pacific North Coast Integrated Management Area (PNCIMA), vol. 2667 Can.
 Tech.
 Rep. Fish.
 Aquat.
 Sci.

-		Pan, D., J. F. R. Gower, and G. A. Borstad.
-1988.
-Seasonal variation of the surface chlorophyll distribution along the British Columbia coast as shown by CZCS satellite imagery.
-Limnology and Oceanography 33(2):227-244.

-		Pen~a, M. A., K. L. Denman, S. E. Calvert, R. E. Thomson, and J. R. Forbes.
-1999.
-		The seasonal cycle in sinking particle fluxes off Vancouver Island, British Columbia.
-		Deep-Sea Research II 46:2969-2992.

-		Stockner, J. G., D. D. Cliff, and K. R. S. Shortreed.
-1979.
-Phytoplankton ecology of the Strait of Georgia, British Columbia.
-J. Fish.
-Res.
-Board Can.
-36:657-666.